The New Adventures of Winnie the Pooh: Promotion

-Coming into the 1988–89 television season, networks had been struggling with a drop in ratings among children.
+Going into the 1988–89 television season, networks had been struggling with a drop in ratings among children.
 ABC itself experienced a decline of 37 percent in kids under the age of 6.
 It had been surmised by ABC executives that this was due to a change in the way Nielsen ratings were collected.
 The data had historically been recorded automatically by a device inside household television sets.
-However this had been changed the year before; children now had to use people meters for their viewership to be counted.
-This required manually pushing buttons that would clock kids in and out and programs, something they often had trouble successfully completing.
+However, this had been changed the year before; children now had to use people meters for their viewership to be counted.
+This required manually pushing buttons that would clock kids in and out of programs, something they often had trouble successfully completing.
 What resulted was a demographic that could not be guaranteed to advertisers.

 In order to combat this, ABC decided to fill their programming with "old favorites".
 The studio began to develop and retool preexisting characters and shows, ones that they hoped could attract older children and their parents into watching the program.
 Winnie the Pooh became the centerpiece in this plan, with the show was described as the highlight of ABC's Saturday morning schedule.
 The character had what network executives call "marquee value"—meaning they are familiar and already have a built-in audience.
 Squire Rushnell, Children's Vice President for ABC, was hoping Pooh could draw a "somewhat more sophisticated" audience in the range from 6 to 11 years.

-In the three weeks leading up to its debut, ABC began airing promotionals for the cartoon during prime-time hours.
+In the three weeks leading up to its debut, ABC began airing promotions for the cartoon during prime-time hours.
 This was seen as a very unusual occurrence.
-Part of the reason this was done was to fill airtime, as the 1988 Writers Guild of America strike had caused production to be halted on prime time television shows.
-Advertisements for The New Adventures of Winnie the Pooh were played during adult shows such as thirtysomething and Moonlighting using the tag line "Now you can share your childhood heroes with your children".
-A television commercial that aired during the ABC Sunday Night Movie on September 4, 1988 used the tagline "before taxes. before puberty. there was childhood. and Winnie the Pooh".
+Part of the reason this was done was to fill airtime, as the 1988 Writers Guild of America strike had caused production to be halted on prime-time television shows.
+Advertisements for The New Adventures of Winnie the Pooh were played during adult-oriented shows such as Thirtysomething and Moonlighting using the tagline "Now you can share your childhood heroes with your children".
+A television commercial that aired during the ABC Sunday Night Movie on September 4, 1988 used the tagline "Before taxes.
+Before puberty.
+There was childhood.
+And Winnie the Pooh".

-The evening before the show made its broadcast debut, ABC aired a thirty-minute Saturday Morning preview show featuring Winnie the Pooh and other debuting cartoons: The New Adventures of Beany and Cecil and A Pup Named Scooby-Doo.
+The evening before the show made its broadcast debut, ABC aired a thirty-minute Saturday morning preview show featuring Winnie the Pooh and characters from two other debuting cartoons, The New Adventures of Beany and Cecil and A Pup Named Scooby-Doo.
 The show placed second in its time slot with a 7.3 rating and a 14 share, with 11.2 million viewers watching.

 Sears & Roebuck and Honey Nut Cheerios partnered to host a nationwide premiere party to celebrate the series coming to ABC.
 Over 300 Sears stores across the country participated in the breakfast, which doubled as a charity event.
 The first episode was telecast on in-store video displays.
 More than 40,000 children attended the event.
 Some stores had Winnie the Pooh characters show up in costume.
 Sears also dedicated eight pages of their Christmas catalog to the series.